 Synopsis of the content: Education in intercultural & multicultural environments from the student's perspective.
 Various techniques & approaches for the conduction of the educational process within a multicultural & intercultural environment.
 Understanding the importance of reaching out to culturally diverse students, how to talk & behave with them; how to include them in the educational process; how to understand, respect, and utilize their perspectives in environmental education as well as how to make the student understand the concepts of the host culture & the taught materials/teaching style.
-Ethno-psychological approaches for educational interaction: definitions of ethno-psychological approaches in the university teaching process including the. role of the professor & ways to interact with & engage the students.
+Ethno-psychological approaches for educational interaction: definitions of ethno-psychology and its role in the contemporary university educational process.
+Various ethno-psychological approaches in the university teaching process including the. role of the professor & ways to interact with & engage the students.
 The reflexive approach as educational interaction: a definition of the reflexive approach.